dapr/proposals/20260304-RB-workflow-access-policy.md

 #### Alpha (v1alpha1)

 - CRD registered and loadable by the Dapr runtime.
-- Enforcement on workflow and activity start invocations via the Durable Task API service.
+- Enforcement on workflow and activity schedule invocations via the Durable Task API service.
 - Glob pattern support for workflow and activity names.
 - SPIFFE-based caller identity.
 - Hot-reload enabled by default.